 Profiling – this could include analysis of financial, philanthropic and other personal data we hold on you to assess the likelihood that you might wish to engage with us, as well as broader data analysis.
 This analysis helps us to gain a better understanding of how to approach you, of your interests, and of broader demographic, geographic and engagement trends amongst our supporters.
 This process is not solely automated processing and always contains manual assessment to ensure we are making correct assumptions from the analysis.

-In order to comply with our legal obligations under CC20, as well as regulation such as the Charity Commission’s ‘Know Your Donor Policy and the Fundraising Regulator’s Code of Practice, we may also undertake due diligence research to assess the source of funds for donations and to ensure that we are robustly considering ethical and reputational risks to our organisations.
-We consider this processing to be a legal obligation and thus are relying on this as a lawful basis for processing data under GDPR.
+In order to comply with our legal obligations and Charity regulations such as the Charity Commission’s CC20 and ‘Know Your Donor Policy and the Fundraising Regulator’s Code of Practice, we may also undertake due diligence research to assess the source of funds for donations and to ensure that we are robustly considering ethical and reputational risks to our organisations.
+As above, we consider this processing to be a legal obligation and thus are relying on this as a lawful basis for processing data under Data Protection Act 2018.

 Who has access to your personal information?